huiyi-Al/tp/docs/UserGuide.md

 - Each booking is tied to a client entry.
 - Tags can represent the booking type, theme, or location.

+💡 **Tip:** Since this is management of a single person, only one booking can exit at a single time regardless client.

 **Examples:**
 `addbooking 1 d/Wedding Shoot dt/14/10/2025 1200 p/PORTRAIT t/outdoor t/summer`
 `addbooking 2 d/Product Photoshoot dt/10/09/2025 1600 p/CORPORATE t/studio`